-As at December 31, 2020, 43.0% (2019 - 41.6%) of the Trust's net assets attributable to holders of redeemable units were invested in securities traded on North American stock exchanges.
-If security prices on the North American stock exchanges had increased or decreased by 10% as at the end of the year, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately 4.3% (\$971,506) (2019 - 4.2% (\$1,237,197)).
+If security prices on the North American stock exchanges had increased or decreased by 10% as at the end of December 31, 2021, with all other factors remaining constant, net assets attributable to holders of redeemable units could possibly have increased or decreased by approximately 8.3% or \$1,729,355 (2020 - 4.3% / \$971,506).
 In practice, the actual results may differ from this sensitivity analysis and the difference could be material.